Underdogs: Tooth and Nail

 Underdogs: Tooth and Nail builds upon the world established in Underdogs and raises the stakes even higher.
 The risk to life is increased dramatically, the consequences of failure are catastrophic, and Grant’s battle strategies strike at the heart of the students’ personal vulnerabilities.
 As with the first instalment, this novel is for teenagers and adults alike, and suitable for all readers regardless of their knowledge of special needs or neurodiversity.

-For those who have not already read the original, it can be found at https://chrisbonnello.com/ordering
+For those who have not already read the original, it can either be ordered along with this book (via the "Underdogs 1 & 2 combined" option), or through Amazon and various other bookshops (ordering links can be found at https://chrisbonnello.com/

 For those who have, we hope you enjoy Part Two just as much.`